sodadata/docs/soda-cl/distribution.md

 ## Install Soda Core Scientific

-1. (Optional) Consider installing both the Soda Core and Soda Core Scientific packages in a virtual environment as described in the <a href="https://docs.soda.io/soda-core/get-started.html#install-the-soda-core-cli" target="_blank">Soda Core documentation</a>.
+1. (Optional) Consider setting up a virtual environment, as described in the <a href="https://docs.soda.io/soda-core/get-started.html#install-the-soda-core-cli" target="_blank">Soda Core documentation</a>, to use to install Soda Core and Soda Core Scientific.
+Alternatively, you can create a Soda project directory in your local environment and install both packages in that directory.
 2. From your command-line interface, use the following command to install Soda Core Scientific.
 ```bash
 pip install soda-core-scientific